 People have long turned to beauty and personal-care products to feel better or bring a sense of normalcy during times of crisis, a phenomenon referred to as the "lipstick effect."

-The POPSUGAR editors and I are definitely experiencing the lipstick effect while being on lockdown here in the UK, turning to the products in our medicine cabinets and makeup bags to boost our moods and and try to feel "normal" for half a minute.
-We continue to spritz our favourite perfume in the morning or brush up our brows before sitting down to our at-home work stations, and we're all indulging ourselves a little, with foot masks (yes, they exist!), DIY manicures, or microneedling sessions before bed.
+The POPSUGAR editors and I definitely experienced the lipstick effect while being on lockdown here in the UK, turning to the products in our medicine cabinets and makeup bags to boost our moods and and try to feel "normal" for half a minute.
+Even as we continue to work from home for the next several weeks (or months, but who knows at this point), we still spritz our favourite perfume in the morning or brush up our brows before sitting down to our desk/kitchen tables, and we're all indulging ourselves a little, with foot masks (yes, they exist!), face massages, or a microneedling sessions before bed.

 As editors, we know how lucky we are to have some of these beauty products at our disposal, but to experience the lipstick effect, you don't even need products.
 You could run yourself a hot bath, ask your partner or flatmate (if that wouldn't be awkward, that is) for a neck massage, or whip up a DIY hair mask in your kitchen.